Other types of concerns

-Alternatively, to report concerns locally, please call our Domestic Abuse Family Safety Unit on 01606 351375, opt 2.
+Alternatively, to report concerns locally, please call our Domestic Abuse Intervention and Prevention Services on 0300 123 7047, option 2.

 Doorstep scams involve someone coming to your door, potentially posing as an official, with the intention of scamming you out of money.
 While there are many legitimate tradespeople and officials, it is wise to be on your guard when you answer your door.
 Doorstep scammers can be pushy and persuasive and it can be easy to fall victim.